ThatGuyJamal/jlt/README.md

 on linux I use for programming.
 Such as install applications, tools, or config file setup defaults.

+So far this crate doesn't have any dependency's.
+This is not accident.
+I'm trying to grow my understanding of the code I write and I found the best ways to do that is solve my problems myself.

 Disclaimer: Use this project at your own risk.
 It does modify and change data on your system and I can grantee the code will be 100% bug free.

 ## Distro's Supported